I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 During dinnertime, things seem to go well until they spiral out of control again as Gordon and Joe argue again.
 Joe is messing up everything and Gordon throws him out of his own kitchen.
 Joe then badmouths Gordon to the guests as he is pissed off.

 Gordon helps Joe during a relaunch night.
 Things look good with Joe out of the kitchen.
 But will he stay out for long?

 David Leonard appeared in the fourth episode of season two.
 His restaurant was called Black Pearl.
 It was located in New York City.
-He owned it alongside with Greg and Brian.
-Gordon labeled them as Sleepy, Grumpy, and Dopey.
+He owned it alongside Greg and Brian.
+Gordon labeled them as Sleepy, Grumpy and Dopey.

 David acted like a corrupt politician and was very evasive and didn't tell the truth.
 He was also egotistical, condescending, and arrogant.
 Throughout the episode, he keeps on contesting Ramsay.
 He even says, "The great Gordon Ramsay is wrong."

 Instead of being grateful for the free makeover of the place, he complained about it.
 He was such a jerk that the show's narrator called him "the prince of darkness."
 He always blamed everyone else and never was accountable for his own actions.

 A year later, Gordon revisited the place and it became The Hog Pit.
 He had lunch with one of the Black Pearl's former staff and praised the new place for good food.
 He also learned that things went back to the way they were soon after Gordon left.

 David then wrote a scathing letter to Gordon online and blamed him for destroying the restaurant.
 He wished death upon Gordon and was still the same arrogant jerk portrayed on the show.

 David is now an Associate Real Estate Broker for Houlihan Lawrence.